yuuzacode/THM-Write-Ups/TryHackMe-MD2PDF/README.md

 # TryHackMe MD2PDF Write-up
 > I used the TryHackMе AttackBox for this room.

+# Overview
-## This is my write-up for the MD2PDF room.
+This is my write-up for the MD2PDF room.
 The goal was to exploit a web application that converts text to PDF to access a restricted page with flag.
 I divided it into three steps:

 1. Reconnaissance (Scanning & Enumeration)
 2. Exploitation (SSRF via PDF Generation)